MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab02_Canvas_App_2.md

    Set(Visit, LookUp(Visits, Code = textCode.Text));
    ```

-   The only difference from check in expression is setting of the *Status* field to *Inactive* value.
+   When a user clicks this button, the Actual End will be set to the current date and time, the Status of the Visit record will be set to Inactive, and the data will refresh.

 5. To preserve work in progress, click **File** then click **Save**.
 Use the back arrow to return to the app.

-6. Press **F5** to run the app.
+6. Press **F5** or click the Play button to run the app.
 Enter the code value you copied previously and press **Tab** to move the focus away from the textbox.
 The **Check In** button should become enabled.

 7. Press **Check In** button.
 The following should happen:

-   1. *Actual Start* has a current date and time
+   1. **Actual Start** is set to the current date and time

    2. **Check In** button is disabled